 Wood for a fireplace or stove.

-Extra Blankets, cold weather sleeping gear, and warm clothing.
+Extra Blankets, cold weather survival gear, sleeping gear and warm clothing.

 Extra-large (wide and long), heavy duty tarps for covering your home and vehicles from ash coming down.